MeccaMedialight/quickedit/README.md

 <div class="container" data-api="/api">Lorem ipsum</div>
 ```

 Initialise the editor with the defaults.
-Changes are posted to '/api' (urt specified in the html marlup)
+Changes are posted to '/api' (url specified in the html markup)

 ```javascript
 $('.container').quickEdit();